Find synonyms Find exact match

 Water is another occasional iodization vehicle because it is a daily necessity like salt.
 The technology can be as simple as adding a few drops of iodine to standing drinking water.
 Addition of molecular iodine (but not iodide or iodate) carries the additional benefit of sterilizing the water.
 Other methods of iodide administration include oral administration of potassium iodide solution every two to four weeks and daily administration of tablets containing from 100 to 300 mcg potassium iodide.
 The latter is particularly recommended to meet the increased needs for iodine during pregnancy and lactation, and it can be routinely incorporated into prenatal vitamin/mineral preparations.

 Pregnancy and lactation — Consuming an adequate amount of iodine during pregnancy is important for fetal development.
-In regions where <90 percent of households use iodized salt (www.iccidd.org) and the median urinary iodine concentration in children is <100 mcg/L, the WHO recommends iodine supplementation in pregnancy and lactation (250 mcg daily) .
+In regions where <90 percent of households use iodized salt (www.iccidd.org) and the median urinary iodine concentration in children is <100 mcg/L, the World Health Organization (WHO) recommends iodine supplementation in pregnancy and lactation (250 mcg daily) .
 In pregnant women, urinary iodine concentrations of 150 to 249 mcg/L indicate adequate iodine intake.

-In the United States, women who do not consume dairy products or iodized salt may have lower urinary iodine concentrations [54,55].
-The American Thyroid Association recommends that women from the US receive a supplement of 150 mcg of iodine (in the form of potassium iodide) daily during pregnancy and lactation, which is the dose included in the majority of prenatal vitamins marketed in the US .
-The Institute of Medicine recommended minimum daily intake is somewhat higher: 220 mcg for pregnant women and 290 mcg for lactating women .
+In the United States, women who do not consume dairy products or iodized salt may have lower urinary iodine concentrations [56,57].
+The ATA recommends that women from the United States receive a supplement of 150 mcg of iodine (in the form of potassium iodide) daily during pregnancy and lactation, which is the dose included in the majority of prenatal vitamins marketed in the United States .
+The Institute of Medicine (IOM) recommended minimum daily intake is somewhat higher: 220 mcg for pregnant women and 290 mcg for lactating women .

 Sustaining iodine sufficiency — Regular monitoring of iodine nutrition is essential for sustaining iodine sufficiency .
 Iodine deficiency has recurred in some countries with initially successful programs after a regular follow-up program was abandoned.
 Potential contributing factors include a decrease in salt intake, a reduction in the use of iodine salts in the baking industry, and undoubtedly other unidentified commercial and environmental factors.
 In some countries that have mandatory programs of salt iodization, inadequate quality control has caused major fluctuations in dietary iodine intake.

-The tolerable upper intake amount for iodine, as established by European and US expert committees, ranges from 600 to 1100 mcg daily for adults and pregnant women >19 years age [4,63].
+The tolerable upper intake amount for iodine, as established by European and United States expert committees, ranges from 600 to 1100 mcg daily for adults and pregnant women >19 years age [4,66].
 For adolescents 15 to 17 years, it ranges from 500 to 900 mcg daily and for younger children, 200 to 450 mcg/day.

 SUMMARY AND RECOMMENDATIONS